simonwep/reactivity-playground/README.md

 b.value = 5; // Logs {value: 5, oldValue: 3}
 ```

+Trying to set the value of a computed value will throw an error.

 ### Watchers

 > [back to top](#summary) | [source](src/lib/watch.ts) | [ref in vue](https://vuejs.org/guide/essentials/watchers.html)